rupeshnemade/api-service/README.md

 - Installation

-Create a folder to hold your installation: mkdir hotelService
+Create a folder to hold your installation. mkdir hotelService.
 Copy the contents of the 'api-service.zip' to your newly created folder.

 - Docker